rubyforgood/doublehranch/README.md

 ## What This App Does

-* Admins import user data into the system, which triggers an email for individuals to verify their account, create a login, and adjust their privacy settings
+* Admins import user data for alumni staff, counselors, campers, & volunteers into the system, which triggers an email for individuals to verify their account, create a login, and adjust their privacy settings
 * Users are taken to a hub that aggregates social media data and links to: